 INSTRUCTIONS FOR APPLYING

 Please note that the registration/application process is entirely online.
-If you applied in the past, you must re-apply for the 2014 program.
-If you are selected for an appointment with the federal recruiter, you will receive an email instructing you to contact the SSWD Office.
+If you applied in the past, you must re-apply for the 2015 program.
+If you are selected for a 30-minute interview with the federal recruiter, you will receive an email instructing you to contact the SSWD Office to schedule this interview.